maurofokker/spring-security-demo/README.md

 ```

 ### Password strength for registration
+* Should be done in both, frontend and backend
+* Should give immediate feedback to user about strength of the password
 #### Secure strength password in Frontend
 * This will help the user to know if psw is secure in real time with feddback and save the hit to the backend for validation
 * Ensure resolution mechanism for static resources are able